 preventive maintenance task: A set of actions under the maintenance carried out according to prescribed criteria and intended to reduce the probability of failure or the degradation of the functioning of an item.

-procedures of preventive maintenance task: A set of actions categorized into a certain number of stages chronologically under the maintenance carried out according to prescribed criteria and intended to reduce the probability of failure or the degradation of the functioning of an item.

 IT network: A data communication network that connects information systems and end devices.

 OT network: An industrial communication network for connecting field devices and systems, enabling automated control and information acquisition.